Sitecore-Hackathon/2023-Soar-with-Sitecore/README.md

 ## Usage instructions

 1. Select any item within an SXA Site node in the Content Tree.
 ![Content Tree](docs/images/fig1-content-tree.PNG?raw=true "Content Tree")

 2. Right click and select Scripts > Export Scriban Template.
 ![Content Tree](docs/images/fig2-run-script.PNG?raw=true "Content Tree")

 3. A modal will pop up, prompting for a selection of a Scriban Template from the Rendering Variants folder within that context site.
 ![Content Tree](docs/images/fig3-export-modal.PNG?raw=true "Content Tree")

 4. Navigate to the Scriban Template to Export and click OK.
 ![Content Tree](docs/images/fig4-export-modal-2.PNG?raw=true "Content Tree")

 5. If the selected item is not a Scriban Template, an "Invalid Selection..." message will be shown and the prompt will ask to make another selection.
 ![Content Tree](docs/images/fig5-invalid-selection.PNG?raw=true "Content Tree")

-6. When the eport is complete a Success message will be shown and the output React .tsx file will be downloaded.
+6. When the export is complete a Success message will be shown and the output React .tsx file will be downloaded.
 ![Content Tree](docs/images/fig6-success.PNG?raw=true "Content Tree")

 ## Comments